Licister/Run_analysis/CodeBook.md

 * 49: **"tbodygyrojerk.std.y"**
 * 50: **"tbodygyrojerk.std.z"**

 **"bodyaccmag":** body acceleration magnitude.
+The variables are the average of the means/standard deviations of the time/frequency of the body acceleration magnitude for a particular activity and subject.
 The variable name can assume the following combinations:
 * 18: **"tbodyaccmag.mean"**
 * 32: **"fbodyaccmag.mean"**
 * 51: **"tbodyaccmag.std"**
 * 65: **"fbodyaccmag.std"**

 **"gravityaccmag":** gravity acceleration magnitude.
+The variables are the average of the means/standard deviations of the time of the gravity acceleration magnitude for a particular activity and subject.
 The variable name can assume the following combinations:
 * 19: **"tgravityaccmag.mean"**
 * 52: **"tgravityaccmag.std"**

 **"bodyaccjerkmag":** body acceleration jerk signal magnitude.
+The variables are the average of the means/standard deviations of the time/frequency of the body acceleration jerk signals' magnitude for a particular activity and subject.
 The variable name can assume the following combinations:
 * 20: **"tbodyaccjerkmag.mean"**
 * 33: **"fbodyaccjerkmag.mean"**
 * 53: **"tbodyaccjerkmag.std"**
 * 66: **"fbodyaccjerkmag.std"**

 **"bodygyromag":** gyroscope readings magnitude.
+The variables are the average of the means/standard deviations of the time/frequency of the gyroscope readings' magnitude for a particular activity and subject.
 The variable name can assume the following combinations:
 * 21: **"tbodygyromag.mean"**
 * 34: **"fbodygyromag.mean"**
 * 54: **"tbodygyromag.std"**
 * 67: **"fbodygyromag.std"**

 **"bodygyrojerkmag":** gyroscope jerk signal readings magnitude.
+The variables are the average of the means/standard deviations of the time/frequency of the gyroscope jerk signal readings' magnitude for a particular activity and subject.
 The variable name can assume the following combinations:
 * 22: **"tbodygyrojerkmag.mean"**
 * 35: **"fbodygyrojerkmag.mean"**
 * 55: **"tbodygyrojerkmag.std"**